mrseanryan/tslint-folders-diagrams/readme.generating-diagram-images.md

 ---

-## generating a graph image from tslint-folders
+## generating a graph image from tslint-folders-diagrams

 `./generate_graph_image <path to tslint.json>`